grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # (advanced) The heartbeat timeout after which store gateways are considered
   # unhealthy within the ring.
 0 = never (timeout disabled).
 This option needs
-  # be set both on the store-gateway and querier when running in microservices
+  # be set both on the store-gateway, querier and ruler when running in
-  # mode.
+  # microservices mode.
   # CLI flag: -store-gateway.sharding-ring.heartbeat-timeout
   [heartbeat_timeout: <duration> | default = 1m]

   # (advanced) The replication factor to use when sharding blocks.
 This option
-  # needs be set both on the store-gateway and querier when running in
+  # needs be set both on the store-gateway, querier and ruler when running in
   # microservices mode.
   # CLI flag: -store-gateway.sharding-ring.replication-factor
   [replication_factor: <int> | default = 3]